WeissCurry/Plagiarism-Checker/README.md

+>[!IMPORTANT]
+> The site is currently facing functional issues.
+If it is not working, it will be fixed soon.
+> In the meantime, if you need a [Turnitin report PDF](https://www.turnitin.com/) for anything, you can reach out to me at **sanjaychoudharycu@gmail.com**.
+> I will share the report PDF whenever I get free and see your request.
+Please wait patiently.
+> ⭐ Don’t forget to star the repo and support the work!

 # **Turnitin Free Plagiarism Checker**

 A lightweight, user-friendly plagiarism checker for those who may not have access to Turnitin.
 Designed to help users quickly identify potential plagiarism, this project is entirely free and open-source.
 It aims to assist students, educators, and professionals in ensuring content integrity.